Assassin’s Creed: Unity

 Back to Unity, it felt flat to me.

 The visuals are great, I cannot deny it.
-Seeing the Eiffel tower at the horizon (even for a brief moment because the main game is before its construction) was full of emotions.
+Seeing the Eiffel Tower at the horizon (even for a brief moment because the main game is before its construction) was full of emotions.
 The crowd ragging against the monarchy is super cool (the crowd on the streets are not, because the pop and change visuals in front of you), the buildings are also very detailed.
 The character models are good, but the uncanny valley occurred to me: all seemed creepy.

 The gameplay is the typical Assassin’s Creed fashion.
 The main difference here is that it does not work right.
 I believe that the developers wanted to put so many climbing and parkour points across your path that very often the character does something different that the player intended.
-It starts to climb in a weird point or get over a ordinary table.
+It starts to climb in a weird point or get over an ordinary table.
 I had several moments that I died because I was not in full control of the character.
-The combat is ok but the armors and weapons all fell the same.
+The combat is ok but the armors and weapons all feel the same.
 There is no special strategy here.

 The story is laughably bad.
 The MAIN character is boring.
 The main one.
-That Arno starts begin a anti-hero that is converted to a blindly good hero in a snap and is moved mostly by boring motives.
+That Arno starts begin an anti-hero that is converted to a blindly good hero in a snap and is moved mostly by boring motives.
 I could not care less.
 The girl follows the same path.
 The secondary characters, in most part, are not good and when you think they are going to grow in the story, you have to kill them.
-That in fact a kinda problem in the AC universe, because they are built to assassinate people, their opponents, so most story lines end on killing them before some good conflict emerges
+That is, in fact, a kinda problem in the AC universe, because they are built to assassinate people, their opponents, so most story lines end on killing them before some good conflict emerges

 [story plot here]

 - By doing so, you discover that there is, in fact, a bigger boss